elastest/ci-elastest-jenkins-lib/docs/elastest_lib.md

 	at org.codehaus.groovy.runtime.callsite.AbstractCallSite.call(AbstractCallSite.java:113)
 ```

-This errors can be soved by referencing the appropriate context in the declaration:
+This errors can be solved by referencing the appropriate context in the declaration:
 ```
 def mycontainer = elastest.ctx.docker.image('...')
 ```